cisagov/ScubaGear/baselines/exo.md

 - _Rationale:_ Email spoofing attempts are not inherently visible to domain owners.
 DMARC provides a mechanism to receive reports of spoofing attempts.
 Including <reports@dmarc.cyber.dhs.gov> as a point of contact for these reports gives CISA insight into spoofing attempts and is required by Binding Operational Directive 18-01, "Enhance Email and Web Security” for federal, executive branch, departments and agencies.
 - _Last modified:_ June 2023
+- _Note:_ Only federal, executive branch, departments and agencies should include this email address in their DMARC record.

 #### MS.EXO.4.4v1
 An agency point of contact SHOULD be included for aggregate and failure reports.